JM-Lazaro/hiring-engineers/answers.md

 g.
 You now have to configure an Agent for MySQL.
 Go to directory /etc/dd-agent/conf.d and create a file named mysql.yaml.
 h.
 Copy the configuration from the UI and paste it in mysql.yaml.

 i.
-Save the file and restart the datadog agent using command:
+Save the file and restart the datadog agent using command:<br />
-	sudo /etc/init.d/datadog-agent restart
+sudo /etc/init.d/datadog-agent restart
 j.
-Execute the info command below:
+Execute the info command below:<br />
-	sudo /etc/init.d/datadog-agent info
+sudo /etc/init.d/datadog-agent info

 You should be able to see this under Checks: